MYPROJECX/streetstyle/docs/customization.md

 #### Theme Editor

+The Shopify Theme Editor offers a user-friendly interface that allows you to customize your store's appearance without needing to write or edit code directly.

 To access and add custom CSS via the Shopify theme editor, follow these steps:

 1. **Log in to Shopify Admin:**